canarybit/cc-docs/docs/products/inspector.md

     ./cb login inspector
     ```

     The command returns a fresh token for the user.
-The token will be used by `cbclient` to authenticate the user towards the CanaryBit Inspector service.
+The token will be used by `cb-inspector-client` to authenticate the user towards the CanaryBit Inspector service.

 *From <ins>inside</ins> a Confidential VM:*

-  1. Access the Confidential VM and run the `cbclient` using the fresh token retrieved in the previous step:
+  1. Access the Confidential VM and run the `cb-inspector-client` using the fresh token retrieved in the previous step:

   ```
-  export CBCLIENT_TOKEN=***
+  export CB_INSPECTOR_CLIENT_TOKEN=***

-  ./cbclient attestation --environments [TARGET_ENV] --inspector-url https://api.inspector.confidentialcloud.io
+  ./cb-inspector-client --environments [TARGET_ENV] --inspector-url https://api.inspector.confidentialcloud.io
   ```

   where `TARGET_ENV` is currently, one of the following: